Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/lab2.md

     ![](../media/sc-900-lab13-2.png)

-1. Configuration starts provide a name and description for your label.
+1. Provide a name and description for your label.
 Select **Next** at the bottom of the page.

     | Setting | Action |
     | -- | -- |